leonardpin-br/integration-maya-zbrush-substancepainter-aftereffects/README.md

 # Python project to facilitate integration among Maya, ZBrush, Substance Painter and After Effects.

-This project aims to turn it easy to export and import files between applications.
+This project aims to turn it easy to export and import files between applications, and render the scenes easily in V-Ray.

 ## Inspirations and reference
 This kit is heavily influenced by the greate course [PHP: Object-Oriented Programming with Databases](https://www.linkedin.com/learning/php-object-oriented-programming-with-databases) taught by Kevin Skoglund.
 If you are learning about OOP, I highly recommend it even if PHP is not your primary focus.

-## Why is it better than a script in a single file?
-This starter kit allows the development of a more powerfull tool.
-Instead of creating a single script, the user of this kit will be able to create a small application.

 ## It includes
     1. Easy password hashing and verification (bcrypt).
 Even though Autodesk Maya is not able to load